visibilityspots/blog/articles/linux/vagrant-setup.md

 # Example project

 I abuse the [vagrant-yum-repo-server](https://github.com/visibilityspots/vagrant-yum-repo-server) project to showcase the usage of vagrant in my world.
-By using puppet, hiera, directory environments all with the vagrant puppet provisioner you actually get up and running a yum-repo-server yourself without big efforts.
+By using puppet, hiera, [directory environments](https://github.com/rasschaert/vagrant-puppet-stub) thanks to a colleague [kenny](http://www.kennyrasschaert.be) all with the vagrant puppet provisioner you actually get up and running a yum-repo-server yourself without big efforts.

 As you can imagine that open up gates for developers AND operations cause they are all using the same puppet-tree so you should have control over the configuration of the box in all stages of the project.